 Easy Payment Plan

-Deposit of 40% on booking.
-Balance to be paid in 5 instalments due on the 10th of the month commencing the month after the course starts.
+Deposit of 30% upon booking.
+Balance paid in 5 instalments commencing the 1st of the month after the course starts.
+All additional fees such as exam body registration fees etc. are included in the easy payment plan.